litecoinfinance/electrumxltfn/docs/rpc-interface.rst

 This command replaces the daemon's URL at run-time, and also forcefully rotates to the first URL in the list.

-For example, in case ElectrumX has previously failed over to a secondary daemon and you want to revert to the primary having resolved the connectivity issue, invoking this command without an argument will have that effect.
+For example, in case ElectrumXLTFN has previously failed over to a secondary daemon and you want to revert to the primary having resolved the connectivity issue, invoking this command without an argument will have that effect.